freeCodeCamp/chinese/chinese/articles/ultimate-owners-guide-to-open-source.md

 ![](https://www.freecodecamp.org/news/content/images/2021/03/idigomnotoya-refactoring.jpg)

-…which will eventually mean that all the code that is going to be opened will reside in a separate directory.
+……which will eventually mean that all the code that is going to be opened will reside in a separate directory.

 ### Make the code generic